DFSeb/Windows-Acquisition-Tool/README.md

 ### Script Workflow
 1. The script will check if it has administrator privileges
 2. System information will be gathered and saved to `system_info.txt`
-3. You'll be prompted to enter the path to the file or directory you want to store
+3. You'll be prompted to enter the paths to the files or directorys you want to store
 4. The script will calculate the required VHD size
 5. You'll be prompted to enter where to save the VHD file
 6. The script will create, mount, and populate the VHD with your data